ljbennett62/Runtime-container-security-for-Kube/README.md

 # Complete run-time container security for production Kubernetes workloads

+This tutorial demonstrates how NeuVector integrates with IBM Cloud Container Service to provide complete run-time container security for your production Kubernetes workloads.
+We are excited to partner together to demonstrate how quickly and easily users can deploy a Kubernetes cluster in IBM Cloud and then secure those workloads in this new and ever-changing container and microservice world.

 ## Why container security is critical

 xxxxxxxxx
 xxxxxxx
 xxxx

-###
-We will discuss how NeuVector integrates with IBM Cloud Container Service to provide complete run-time container security for your production Kubernetes workloads.
-We are excited to partner together to demonstrate how quickly and easily users can deploy a Kubernetes cluster in IBM Cloud and then secure those workloads in this new and ever-changing container and microservice world.

 ## About IBM Cloud